Accessibility Statement - Farm Sustainability Transition Payment

 - the map is fixed to a landscape orientation on mobile devices

-- some buttons or tags fail minimum contrast ratio
+- some buttons, tabs and tags fail minimum contrast ratio

 - there is some loss of content when viewed on small devices or when zoomed

-- pop-up windows and the map interface does not trap focus, meaning a keyboard user can still tab to items in the obscured parent window
+- the map interface does not trap focus, meaning a keyboard user can still tab to items in the obscured parent window

-- there are some ambiguous link phrases such as 'click here'
+- there are some ambiguous link phrases such as 'click here', and there is some underlined text which may be mistaken for links

 - map interface buttons have no visible border to indicate they have focus